Addressing Polarization and Unfairness in Performative Prediction: Unfairness and polarization in SDPP

 \paragraph{Unfairness \& polarization effects in SDPP.}

-We first show (through two toy examples) that PS solutions $\boldsymbol{\theta}^{\text{PS}}$ in SDPP may have disparate impacts on different groups.
-Specifically, when finding $\boldsymbol{\theta}^{\text{PS}}$ using iterative algorithms introduced in Section~\ref{section:formulation}, the process may incur severe \textit{polarization effects} and exhibit unfairness, i.e., certain groups may get marginalized and diminish from the system, and group-wise loss disparity gets exacerbated during the iterative process.
+We first show that PS solutions $\boldsymbol{\theta}^{\text{PS}}$ in SDPP may have disparate impacts on different groups.
+Specifically, when finding $\boldsymbol{\theta}^{\text{PS}}$ using iterative algorithms introduced in Section~\ref{section:formulation}, the process may incur severe \textit{polarization effects} and exhibit \textit{unfairness}, i.e., certain groups may get more and more marginalized, and group-wise loss disparity gets exacerbated during the iterative process.